asweigart/bext/README.md

 Returns a tuple of the (width, height) of the current terminal.

+* ``resize(columns, rows)``

+Resizes the terminal window to the given number of columns and rows.
+Returns `True` if the resize was a success and `False` if not.
+Note that on Ubuntu Linux, this function doesn't work if the Terminal window is maximized.
+On Windows, if the Command Prompt is maximized the window won't change size but the screen buffer size will be resized.
+This function is not very reliable.

 * ``clear()``

-Erase all the text on the screen, paint the entire terminal to the background color, and
+Erase all the text on the screen, paint the entire terminal to the background color, and moves the cursor to (0, 0) at the top-left corner of the screen.

+* ``clear_line()``

+Erases the line where the cursor is located.

 * ``goto(x, y)``